miskhill/learning-tracker-mobile/README.md

 - Server-driven content recommendations based on learning history.
 - E2E automation covering offline workflows and sync edge cases.
 - Dockerise the app for local development.
-- Can we find free hosting besides render
+- Can we find free hosting besides render or railway?

 ## Connect